SeanColombo.com

 How to make (and use) a custom SASS function

 The SASS (Syntactically Awesome StyleSheets) language is pretty neat.
-For my first use of SASS, I realized that one of the requirements for our system wasn’t easily supported by the language… but SASS is written in Ruby which is really easy to extend.
+For my first use of SASS, information pills I realized that one of the requirements for our system wasn’t easily supported by the language… but SASS is written in Ruby which is really easy to extend.
 The docs even mentioned the ability to create custom functions.
-However, I couldn’t find any docs on how to actually create and use a custom SASS function, so I figured I’d give a quick tutorial here of what I learned.
+However, more about I couldn’t find any docs on how to actually create and use a custom SASS function, prosthesis so I figured I’d give a quick tutorial here of what I learned.
 This method is probably obvious to hardcore Ruby users, but I’d never used Ruby before.
 Turns out it’s pretty quick to learn.
 If you want to do the Matrix thing and pump the whole language into your brain like Neo in a ghetto dentist-chair, check out this Ruby crash course.

 NOTE: This tutorial is targeted primarily at people using SASS via the command line (for PHP, Java, etc.), not as a Rails module.